mattrixman/get_latest/README.md

 To set up the challenge, do this:

     sudo ./challenge_setup.sh

 This will create `/opt/clover` and set up its contents for the challenge.
 It will also place the `install_web-react` script in `/usr/local/bin/`.

+Then, in a separate shell, start the web server that `install_web-react` grabs artifacts from:

+    cd super_awesome/site
+    python -m SimpleHTTPServer 8080

 ## Guidelines